 In November, we took part in remembrance activities to commemorate the anniversary of the end of WW1.
 We learned about soldiers who sacrificed their lives to join the war effort, made and sketched poppies and learned about how the poppy became the symbol of remembrance.

 Spring 2019 - Endangered Environment

-Our Spring Term topic is ‘Endangered Environment’, this is a fantastic, current topic, which we are all really excited about.
+Our Spring Term topic was ‘Endangered Environment’, this was a fantastic, current topic, which we were all really excited about.
 The climate is changing and we must act now!
 As children, we will have the biggest impact on climate change – it is our future and we need to save it.
 Plastic is clogging up our seas, fossil fuels are choking the air and rubbish is filling our beautiful land.
-We are leaning new ways to help our environment, how important it is to recycle and all about different types of renewable energy.
+We have learnt new ways to help our environment, how important it is to recycle and all about different types of renewable energy.

 Ending the year with myths and legends, we have created some incredible artwork, using a range of mediums.
 We have also developed our computing skills, by planning and recording our own podcasts.
 In P.E. we have been around the world, playing a range of games, some of which originated in Ancient Greece.
 The children got to sample some Greek delicacies and enjoyed a Greek workshop, where they learnt to become a Greek solider.

 Through this topic we now know how history has shaped our lives today, understanding which concepts are still relevant.
 We have been inspired by Greek philosophers and scientists to understand that they can make a difference to our world, even if their ideas seem unusual (linked to Aristotle realising that the world was spherical).